ZanSara/zansara.github.io/content/posts/2023-10-30-haystack-series-rag.md

 So, we now have our running prototype.
 What does it take to scale this system up for production workloads?

-Of course scaling up a system to production-readyness is no simple task that can be addressed in a paragraph, but we can get started on this journey with one of the most obvious components of our system that can be improved: the document store.
+Of course, scaling up a system to production readiness is no simple task that can be addressed in a paragraph.
+Still, we can start this journey with one component that can readily be improved: the document store.

-`InMemoryDocumentStore` is clearly a toy implementation: Haystack however offers much more serious document store integrations, such as [Elasticsearch](https://haystack.deepset.ai/integrations/elasticsearch-document-store), [ChromaDB](https://haystack.deepset.ai/integrations/chroma-documentstore) and [Marqo](https://haystack.deepset.ai/integrations/marqo-document-store).
-Given that we have tested this system with a BM25 retriever, let's select Elasticsearch as our production-ready document store of choice.
+`InMemoryDocumentStore` is clearly a toy implementation: Haystack supports much more performant document stores such as [Elasticsearch](https://haystack.deepset.ai/integrations/elasticsearch-document-store), [ChromaDB](https://haystack.deepset.ai/integrations/chroma-documentstore) and [Marqo](https://haystack.deepset.ai/integrations/marqo-document-store).
+Since we have built our app with a BM25 retriever, let's select Elasticsearch as our production-ready document store of choice.

-{{< notice warning >}}*At the time of writing, Elasticsearch support for Haystack 2.0 is still [highly experimental](https://github.com/deepset-ai/haystack-core-integrations/pull/41).
+{{< notice warning >}}

+*At the time of writing, Elasticsearch support for Haystack 2.0 is still [highly experimental](https://github.com/deepset-ai/haystack-core-integrations/pull/41).
 Keep an eye on the [integrations repository](https://github.com/deepset-ai/haystack-core-integrations) for updates about its upcoming release.
-To know how to make it work today, check out [the Colab notebook](https://colab.research.google.com/drive/1vX_2WIRuqsXmoPMsJbqE45SYn21yuDjf?usp=drive_link) or the [gist](https://gist.github.com/ZanSara/cad6f772d3a894058db34f566e2c4042).*{{< /notice >}}
+To know how to make it work today, check out [the Colab notebook](https://colab.research.google.com/drive/1vX_2WIRuqsXmoPMsJbqE45SYn21yuDjf?usp=drive_link) or the [gist](https://gist.github.com/ZanSara/cad6f772d3a894058db34f566e2c4042).*

+{{< /notice >}}

 How do we use Elasticsearch on our pipeline?
-All it takes is mostly swapping out `InMemoryDocumentStore` and `InMemoryBM25Retriever` with their Elasticsearch counterparts, which offer nearly identical API.
+All it takes is to swap out `InMemoryDocumentStore` and `InMemoryBM25Retriever` with their Elasticsearch counterparts, which offer nearly identical APIs.

-First, let's create the document store: we will need a bit more configuration, because we need to connect to the Elasticearch backend.
-In this example we're using Elasticsearch version 8.8.0, but every Elasticsearch 8 version should work.
+First, let's create the document store: we will need a slightly more complex setup to connect to the Elasticearch backend.
+In this example, we use Elasticsearch version 8.8.0, but every Elasticsearch 8 version should work.

 ```python
 from elasticsearch_haystack.document_store import ElasticsearchDocumentStore